 - Harrison v.
 XL Foods Inc., 2013 ABQB 502 (defending beef producer in class action concerning voluntary recall)

 - McKerr v.
 CML Healthcare Inc., 2012 BCSC 1712 (defending mammography clinic in personal injury claim)

 - Coventree v.
 Lloyds Syndicate 1221 (Millennium Syndicate), 2011 ONSC 4788, 2012 ONCA 341 (defending D&O insurer in coverage proceedings)

 - MacEachern v.
 Rennie, 2009 BCSC 795, 2009 BCSC 652 (defending transportation company in catastrophic brain injury case)

 - Hung v.
 Gardiner, 2002 BCSC 781, 2003 BCCA 257 (defending professional body against defamation and malicious prosecution claim)

-Liquor and Host Liability Law in Canada, published by Canada Law Book (December, 2010) (co-author)
+Liquor and Host Liability Law in Canada, Canada Law Book (December 2010)

 “The Role of Fortuity in Builders’ All Risk Policies”, Canadian Journal of Insurance Law 34:2 (March 2016)